Indices ETFs Technical AnalysisArchive

 Daily Technical Indicators: [See EFA daily technical indicators chart]

-The daily MACD line is above its signal line since June 4, 2019.
+The daily MACD line is above its signal line since October 11, 2019.
 This is an indication that the short-term trend is up.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term uptrend is getting weak.